Species-specific aspects in eukaryotic mRNA translation modulation and their implications in diseases

 Research Objectives

 We will use various structural and molecular biology methods to investigate, from a disease-related perspective, several species-specific aspects of mRNA translation modulation in mammals and in pathogenic parasites from the family of kinetoplastids.
-Our specific objectives are:
+Our specific objectives include:

 • Understand its molecular basis in different types of mRNAs (native and modified mRNAs, natural or artificial).